San Francisco, California

 Taste History is sponsored, in part, by Macy’s.
 Sponsorship opportunities are still available.
 Additional support for Taste History has been received from bequests from the late Patricia Ann Ravo and the late Boris & Edith Rueger.

-$40 per person (new rate effective April 1st due to increases in bus rental fees and insurance); free for children under age 18.
+$45 per person (new rate effective February 1, 2015 due to increases in bus rental fees and insurance); $50 per person for West Palm Beach culinary tour.
+Free for children under age 14.
+Children age 14 and over must pay regular price.
 Children must be accompanied by a paid adult family member.
 Pre-payment required.
 Tickets can be purchased on-line at tastehistoryculinarytours.blogspot.com.
 Call 561-638-8277 or 561-243-2662 or E-mail firstname.lastname@example.org.
 Private group tours are also available at special rates.

 Taste History cannot accommodate dietary restrictions.
 There are no dietary substitutions.